2023 French pension reform strikes: Waste collection strike

 A strike by waste collectors began on 6 March, which included a blockade of the city's incinerators.
+The proposed pension reforms would raise their retirement age from 57 to 59.
 Originally set to last nine days, it was extended by another five on 15 March.
 As of 15 March, "bin lorries [were] grounded at depots and at least three waste incinerators in the Paris area [were] at a standstill".

-The impact of the waste workers strike has left thousands of tonnes of rubbish uncollected on the streets of Paris.
+The impact of the waste workers' strike has left thousands of tonnes of rubbish uncollected on the streets of Paris.
 On 17 March, it was estimated the amount was 10,000 tonnes, up from 7,600 earlier in the week.
-Interior Minister Gerald Darmanin said that "strikers were being forced back under emergency powers designed to safeguard essential services", and from the morning of 17 March told RTL radio that "requisitioning is working and bins are being emptied", although this was disputed by an aide of Paris mayor Anne Hidalgo.
+Interior Minister Gérald Darmanin said that "strikers were being forced back under emergency powers designed to safeguard essential services", and from the morning of 17 March told RTL radio that "requisitioning is working and bins are being emptied", although this was disputed by an aide of Paris mayor Anne Hidalgo.
 Hidalgo has maintained her support for the strikers despite efforts by government to break it, with the deputy mayor in charge of waste, Colombe Brossel, commenting that "any demand to force strikers back to work would be "an attack on the constitutional right to strike"."

-Paris' municipal waste collectors started its strike and blockade of the city's incinerators twelve days earlier; the proposed pension reforms would raise their retirement age from 57 to 59.
-Waste collection in Paris is split around half-and-half between them and private companies, who remained in operation with some taking contracts to operate in areas worst hit by the strike action; such as the ninth district, whose mayor, Delphine Burkli, suggested "calling in the army to clear the streets."
+Waste collection in Paris is split around half-and-half between municipal waste workers and private companies, who remained in operation with some taking contracts to operate in areas worst hit by the strike action; such as the ninth district, whose mayor, Delphine Burkli, suggested "calling in the army to clear the streets."

-Waste collection strikes also affected Antibes, Rennes and Le Havre.
+Waste collection strikes also affected Antibes, Rennes, and Le Havre.

+On 18 March, the mayor of Paris' 12th district, Emmanuelle Pierre-Marie, said that the priority was food waste in the streets – AP describing the "uncollected garbage" as having "become a visual and olfactory symbol of the actions to defeat the president's pension reform plan" – "because it is what brings pests to the surface" and that they "are extremely sensitive to the situation.
+As soon as we have a dumpster truck available, we give priority to the places most concerned, like food markets."
+It was claimed that police had "requisitioned garbage workers to clean up some neighborhoods".

 As of 19 March, Philippe Martinez from CGT had "urged" Paris collection workers to continue their now-two-week-long strike.

+The strike was suspended on 29 March due to declining participation, partly due to requisitions order by the Paris police.